cffls/py2hs/README.md

     fmap = map
 ```

-It is really straightforward.The Functor implementation of list is simply `map`.
+It is really straightforward.
+The Functor implementation of list is simply `map`.

 ```haskell
 λ> fmap (*2) [1,2,3]